Solva - The Gribin coastal walk

 Look out for the old lime kilns at point 2 on the walk route.
 Limestone was heated here to create quicklime for putting on the fields and making whitewash.
 Limestone was delivered in flat-bottomed boats that were unloaded onto carts at low tide.

 On the summit of the Gribin, explore the Iron Age fort and settlement, and enjoy the magnificent sea views.

-Follow the path down to the Gwadn.
+Follow the coast path down the steep side of the Gribin to reach the Gwadn.
 This pebble beach and the valley behind it were created by meltwater at the end of the last Ice Age.

 Look out for chough.
 Sixty pairs of chough breed around the Pembrokeshire coast.
 Listen out for their distinctive keeow call, and watch for their swooping bouncy flight on square-cut wings.